correctomatic/runner-image/README.md

 # Runner image

 Docker image for running the correctomatic processes: starter, completer and notifier.
 It's the same image for the three processes.
 The source code for the correctomatic processes is in the [correction-runner](https://github.com/correctomatic/correction-runner) repository.

+The image is available in [Docker Hub](https://hub.docker.com/r/correctomatic/runner).

 ## Using the image